Caisesiume/OBS-Mic-Swapper/README.md

 3. Install the node modules for this program.
 4. Provide the <a href="https://dev.twitch.tv/docs/authentication/getting-tokens-oauth" target="_blank">OAuth data</a> from your bot account in <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/twitch/client.json" target="_blank">``/twitch/client.json``</a> and <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/twitch/tokens.json" target="_blank">``/twitch/tokens.json``</a>
 5. Fill in the websocket authentication details in <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/auth.json" target="_blank">``/twitch/auth.json``</a>
-6. Change the CHANNEL and REWARD to your channel and your reward ID in [``/twitch/listener.js``](https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/twitch/listener.js#L4).
+6. Change the CHANNEL and REWARD to your channel and your reward ID in [``/twitch/listener.js``](https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/twitch/listener.js#L9-L10).
-7. Make sure the values of <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/obsclient.js#L9" target="_blank">MIC</a> and <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/obsclient.js#L10" target="_blank">CAM</a> matches the names of the two OBS audio sources you want the script to mute/unmute.
+7. Make sure the values of <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/obsclient.js#L14-L15" target="_blank">MIC and CAM</a> matches the names of the two OBS **audio sources** you want the script to activate / deactivate.
-> You can edit how long the toggle should last for by changing <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/obsclient.js#L11" target="_blank">TIMEOUT</a>
+> You can edit how long the toggle should last for by changing <a href="https://github.com/Caisesiume/OBS-Mic-Swapper/blob/master/obs/obsclient.js#L16" target="_blank">TIMEOUT</a>
 8. Now run the program
 > Important: OBS needs to be open in order for the script to connect to the websocket
 >